gem-storm/smrs-guide/README.md

 -r/--recipe     Specify a recipe path.
 --override      Override any recipe setting(s), eg --override "flowblur;amount;40".
 ```
-> I've removed the ones that I don't recommend\understand.
+> I've removed the ones that I don't recommend/understand.
 If you want to see them all, drag smoothie-rs.exe onto a command prompt window (to paste the path) and hit enter.
 #### Here's my personal configuration (I have multiple SendTo shortcuts that use specific recipes):
 ```
 path\to\smoothie-rs.exe -r "path\to\recipe" --outdir "D:\Smoothied" -v -i